muraiki/pokervis/README.md

 # pokervis

 The beginnings of a poker odds visualization program in Clojurescript using Monte Carlo simulation.
+Currently, it continually generates 7 card hands, takes the best 5 card hand, and plots a dynamically updated bar chart of each hand's frequency relative to the others.

 C2 is used for image visualization.
 It should work in Chrome, Firefox, IE 10, and Safari 6 or greater.

 # Demonstration